 - 172. Absconding to avoid arrest on warrant or service of summons, etc., proceeding from a public servant - 173.
 Preventing service of summons, etc., or preventing publication thereof - 174.
-Failure to attend in obedience to an order from a public servant - 175.
-Omission to produce a document or an electronic record to a public servant by a person legally bound to produce such document or electronic record

-- 176. Omission to give notice or information to a public servant by a person legally bound to give such notice or information - 177.
+Failure to attend in obedience to order from public servant - 175.
+Omission to produce document or electronic record to public servant by person legally bound to produce such document or electronic record - 176.
+Omission to give notice or information to public servant by person legally bound to give such notice or information - 177.
 Furnishing false information - 178.
 Refusing oath when duly required to take oath by a public servant - 179.
-Refusing to answer a public servant authorised to question - 180.
+Refusing to answer public servant authorised to question - 180.
 Refusing to sign statement - 181.
 False statement on oath to public servant or person authorised to administer an oath - 182.
 False information, with intent to cause a public servant to use his lawful power to the injury of another person - 183.
-Resistance to the taking of property by the lawful authority of a public servant - 184.
-Obstructing sale of property offered for sale by authority of a public servant - 185.
-Illegal purchase or bid for property offered for sale by authority of a public servant - 186.
+Resistance to taking of property by lawful authority of public servant - 184.
+Obstructing sale of property offered for sale by authority of public servant

+- 185. Illegal purchase or bid for property offered for sale by authority of public servant - 186.
 Obstructing public servant in discharge of his public functions - 187.
 Omission to assist public servant when bound by law to give assistance - 188.
-Disobedience to an order duly promulgated by a public servant - 189.
+Disobedience to order duly promulgated by public servant - 189.
 Threat of injury to a public servant - 190.
 Threat of injury to induce any person to refrain from applying for protection to a public servant